taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

-- fourth, in your *src/reducers/* folder you can create your first reducer: `storyReducer`
-- as initial state it can have the sample stories
+Fourth, in your *src/reducers/* folder you can create your first reducer: `storyReducer`.
+It can have the sample stories as initial state .

 {title="src/reducers/story.js",lang="javascript"}
 ~~~~~~~~